-I didn’t know that he’d thrown his cock back in the ring until the next day when, after trying out multiple lies to explain where he’d disappeared to for 10 hours while ignoring my texts and letting me worry that maybe he was dead (which hadn’t yet become an appealing outcome), he finally admitted that he was gone meeting a woman he’d begun talking to the day before on Tinder.
+I didn’t know that he’d thrown his cock back in the ring until the next day when, after trying out multiple lies to explain where he’d disappeared to for 10 hours while ignoring my texts and letting me worry that maybe he was dead (which hadn’t yet become an appealing outcome), he finally admitted that he’d been with a woman he met on Tinder the night before.

 I was stunned: 10 hours was not a cleansing post-breakup bang, it sounded more like the beginning of a new relationship.

-Keith, true to form, was distraught that I could believe that he’d be out banging or romancing.
+Keith, true to form, was theatrically distraught that I could suspect him of banging or romancing.
 Sure, he’d lied about where he was when I first asked, but only because he knew I wouldn’t believe the truth.

 Women: always making men lie.